 “Plumber Santa Fe”

 Notice how much more targeted and dialed-in with keywords the first example is?

 Your website NEEDS relevant content!
 Helpful content encourages engagement, shares and traffic.
 These factors can help improve your local search ranking.
 If there’s no content on your website then there’s not much for visitors to interact with.

 Be sure to have a thorough business description along with specific pages that describe your products or services, contact and location info.
-An FAQ page and perhaps a blog (where you discuss topics on a local level) can also work for your local SEO.
+An FAQ page and a blog (where you discuss topics on a local level) can also work for your local SEO.